A glimpse at Atlas Technical Consultants Inc.'s potential climb to old highs - The Dwinnex

-In the latest session, Atlas Technical Consultants Inc. (NASDAQ: ATCX) closed at $12.15 up 0.75% from its previous closing price of $12.06.
-In other words, the price has increased by $+0.09 from its previous closing price.
-On the day, 922395 shares were traded.
-ATCX stock price reached its highest trading level at $12.16 during the session, while it also had its lowest trading level at $12.07.
+In other words, the price has increased by $0.00 from its previous closing price.
+On the day, 540946 shares were traded.
+ATCX stock price reached its highest trading level at $12.23 during the session, while it also had its lowest trading level at $12.11.

 Top 5 Undervalued Stocks To Own In 2023